Article

 Payroll is a critical part of your accounting and reporting — especially during year-end.
 Proper documentation and withholding practices are essential to the overall financial well-being of your organization.
 It may sound simple, but there is so much more to payroll than simply ensuring your employees are paid correctly.

 When it comes to payroll, there are a lot of things that can easily fall through the cracks and cause major headaches.
-To help you avoid the time-consuming and costly consequences of payroll issues, we’ve outlined the most common payroll mistakes we see organizations make (and what they’ll cost you).
+To help you avoid the time-consuming and costly consequences of payroll errors, we’ve outlined the most common payroll mistakes we see organizations make (and what they’ll cost you).
+We’ll also look at the potential solutions to payroll errors and explore important questions, such as “How long does an employer have to correct a payroll when it is wrong?”

 Do you have an Archie Patrick that goes by Pat?
 Or a Nancy Jane that goes by Janie?
 It’s important to make sure you use an employee’s full legal name for reporting purposes.
 The Social Security Administration sends out no-match letters for W-2s if the name on the W-2 does not match the employee’s Social Security card.